rossant/ipython-minibook/README.md

 ### Chapter 3: Numerical Computing with IPython

   * [Example 1](http://nbviewer.ipython.org/url/raw.github.com/rossant/ipython-minibook/master/chapter3/301-vector-computations.ipynb).
 We introduce here the very basics of vector computing and NumPy multidimensional arrays.
+We show with a simple example what performance gains we can expect by using NumPy instead of pure Python loops.

   * [Example 2](http://nbviewer.ipython.org/url/raw.github.com/rossant/ipython-minibook/master/chapter3/302-multiplication-tables.ipynb).
 We generate multiplication tables with different methods, showing the performance benefits of using vectorized computations and broadcasting.

   * [Example 3](http://nbviewer.ipython.org/url/raw.github.com/rossant/ipython-minibook/master/chapter3/303-cities-data-explore.ipynb).
-We download and analyze a new dataset containing the geographical coordinates of all cities in the world, as well as the popultion for some of them.
-[This free dataset](http://www.maxmind.com/en/worldcities) has been created by [MaxMind](http://www.maxmind.com/) and is available.
+We download and analyze a new dataset containing the geographical coordinates of all cities in the world, as well as the population for some of them.
+[This free dataset](http://www.maxmind.com/en/worldcities) has been created by [MaxMind](http://www.maxmind.com/).

 ### Chapter 4: Interactive Plotting and Graphical Interfaces